chmouel/go-simple-uploader/README.md

 - **UPLOADER_HOST** -- hostname to bind to
 - **UPLOADER_PORT** -- port to bind to
 - **UPLOADER_DIRECTORY** -- Directory where to upload
+- **UPLOADER_UPLOAD_CREDENTIALS** -- If you like to protect your upload directory by a username password then specify them separated by colon, i.e: `username:password`

-Usually you will run this behind a HTTP server which will handle the upload protection, acl or others.
+Usually you will run this behind an HTTP server which will handle the upload protection, acl or others.
 You really don't want to expose this to the internet unprotected.

 ## Usage

-It accepts two form field  :
+It accepts form http fields:

 - **file**: The file stream of the upload
 - **path**: The path